PT By State Series

 I can tell you’ll enjoy practicing your profession and maintaining a quality standard of living in Iowa.

-Your best bet is to become a personal trainer in Des Moines as it has the largest population.
+Your best bet is to become a personal trainer in Des Moines, which has the largest population.

 You can also become a personal trainer in Davenport or Cedar Rapids since they also have relatively large populations by Iowa standards.